mciocchi/atomic_d6/README.md

 In this case, the GM can call for a Group Roll, where each member of the group rolls, and if the majority succeeds, the group is considered to have succeeded.

+For the sake of speed and simplicity, only one Atomic D6 should be rolled during a Group Roll.

+**Contests between two groups**

-Group rolls can also be used in Contests.
+Group Rolls can also be used in Contests.
 If two groups are opposing one another in a contest, the GM simply needs to adjust the difficulty of the roll accordingly.

+**Contests between three or more parties**

+On rare occasion there are certain "battle royale" style contests where three or more individuals or groups are all competing against one another for the same goal.

+In the case of a "battle royale," the GM may call for repeated rounds of rolls.
+At each round, the GM is expected to make note of which parties succeeded.
+The rounds continue until a clear ranking has been established, and the GM may define different consequences for first place, second place, and so on.

-For the sake of speed and simplicity, only one Atomic D6 should be rolled during a Group Roll.
+As is the case with other Group Contests, only one Atomic D6 should be rolled during a battle royale.

 ## Notice / Stealth Rolls